Zodomo/DaosWorldIndexer/README.md

 Each token in the configuration requires:

 - `address`: The ERC20 token contract address
-- `blockNumber`: The block number to snapshot holder balances
-- `lpAddress`: The liquidity pool address to exclude from holder calculations
+- `lpAddress`: The Uniswap V3 pool address for the token

 ## Features in Detail

-- **Transfer Analysis**: Fetches and analyzes all token transfers up to specified block numbers
+- **Transfer Analysis**: Comprehensive token transfer history tracking
+- **LP Position Tracking**: Full Uniswap V3 position tracking including current liquidity
-- **Balance Calculation**: Accurately computes holder balances while excluding LP addresses
+- **Balance Calculation**: Accurate holder balances for both tokens and LP positions
-- **Weighted Random Selection**: Selects winners based on their proportional token holdings
+- **Weighted Random Selection**: Winners selected based on configurable weights for tokens and LP positions
-- **Rate Limiting**: Includes built-in rate limiting and retry logic for API calls
+- **Rate Limiting**: Built-in rate limiting and retry logic for API calls
-- **CSV Export**: Exports winner data including addresses and token balances
+- **Export Data**: All functions support exporting their data to disk
+- **Performance Logging**: Optional timing metrics for all operations

 ## Requirements

-- Alchemy API key
+- Alchemy API key with access to Base network
 - Node
+- Typescript